500 Vegan Recipes

 Peanut Brittle Cookies

-Posted by Celine on November 6, 2009
+Posted in recipes by Celine on November 6, 2009

 There are buttery and rich and addictive!
 Beware.